Europe fails to bridge divide on banks reform

 New lending has been throttled by banks' efforts to raise capital and cut their risks during a recession, especially in countries hit hardest by the sovereign debt crisis.

-Euro zone banks now hold about 1.75 trillion euros (1.44 trillion pounds) of government debt.
+Euro zone banks now hold about 1.75 trillion euros ($2.4 trillion) of government debt.
 This helps explain why countries are reluctant to cede authority to Brussels on bank closures.